-You may ask for an external review with the Pennsylvania Insurance Department (insurance.pa.gov).
+You may ask for an external review with the Pennsylvania Insurance Department.

 You must ask for an external review within 15 days of the date you got the Second Level Complaint decision notice.

-External Complaint Review

-How Do I Ask for an External Complaint Review?
+External Complaint Review: How Do I Ask for One?

-You must send your request for external review of your Complaint in writing to:
+You must send your request for an external review of your Complaint in writing to:

-Pennsylvania Insurance Department Bureau of Consumer Services 1209 Strawberry Square Harrisburg, PA 17120 Fax: 717-787-8585
+Pennsylvania Insurance Department Bureau of Consumer Services 1209 Strawberry Square Harrisburg, PA 17120

-You can also go to the "File a Complaint" page on the Pennsylvania Insurance Department website at: https://insurance.pa.gov/Consumers/insurance-complaint/Pages/default.aspx
+You can also go to the "File a Complaint" page on the Pennsylvania Insurance Department website at insurance.pa.gov.